WARNING! These smokey, tangy wings are highly addictive!

 When buying wings, you want to get fresh, not frozen, as the texture and flavor will be much better.

-Whenever I purchase wings, I always make sure that I get them as a whole wing, then I cut them, separating the drum and the flat at the joint.
+Whenever I purchase wings, I always get the whole wing, then cut the chicken wing into the drum and the flat.

 They are easy to cut apart, and you save quite a bit of money for two minutes of extra work.
 Use a good sharp chef’s knife when separating them.